Leighton Park School, Reading

 Muddy says: A progressive first-name-only Quaker school with 65 acres in the centre of Reading, with impressive results in STEM and creative subjects.

-Leighton Park School is an independent, co-ed boarding and day school for ages 11–18.
-There are 462 students with a 60/40 split between boys and girls, 145 of whom currently board.
-The wrap-around care is phenomenal: day students can stay as late as 9pm, plus weekly, flexi and full boarding options in five co-ed boarding houses (thought that would make you sit forward in your seat!
-More on that co-ed boarding later).
+Leighton Park School is a co-ed boarding and day school for ages 11–18.
+There are 498 students with a 60/40 split between boys and girls, 149 of whom currently board.
+The wrap-around care is phenomenal: day students can stay as late as 9pm, plus weekly, flexi and full boarding options in five co-ed Houses.

 Jazz handers are well catered for.
 Once a year the school does a massive dramatic or musical production (they alternate) and judging by the photos, they look incredibly professional, and fully inclusive too.
-Treasure Island will be performed in November and over 100 students will be taking part.
+Treasure Island was a great success last November with over 100 students taking part – and auditions are now underway for the Spring production of Chicago!.
 House Music – a cross between a rugby scrum and a concert – is also one of the highlights.
-When the school alumni include Brit award winner Laura Marling, actors Eliza Bennett (Nanny McPhee), Jim Broadbent (what hasn’t he been in?) and Nathaniel Park (editor on Elementary, Mission: Impossible), there’s a lot to aspire to.
+When the school alumni include Brit award winner Laura Marling, and actors Eliza Bennett (Nanny McPhee), Jim Broadbent (what hasn’t he been in?), there’s a lot to aspire to.

-I didn’t get the impression of LP was an overtly sporty school, but the advantage of smaller schools is there are at least lots of opportunities for students to represent their school in sports teams.
+I didn’t get the impression that LP was an overtly sporty school, but the advantage of smaller schools is there are at least lots of opportunities for students to represent in sports teams.
 So children who might not necessarily be deemed ‘the sporty one’ actually get a look in.

 That said, the school offers an Advanced Performer Programme (APP) for gifted sporting types competing at county, regional or national level.
 Around 30 students get additional focussed support in their chosen discipline and small group training sessions from PE staff as well as being excused from the extensive after school hobbies programme to attend their offsite sporting commitments.

 As you might expect with such amazing acreage, the school isn’t lacking in things to fill the space!
-There’s a brand new dance studio, a 25-metre indoor heated pool, a floodlit astroturf used for cricket, hockey and football, 22 all-weather pitches, a cardio fitness centre with top-of-the-range running and fitness machines and a strength and conditioning suite.
+The Michael Malnick Centre for music and media is the jewel in the crown, plus a new dance studio, a 25-metre indoor heated pool, a floodlit astroturf used for cricket, hockey and football, 22 tennis courts, a cardio fitness centre with top-of-the-range running and fitness machines and a strength and conditioning suite.
 Not forgetting acres of pitches to help burn off that boundless energy.

-The STEAM Innovation Room is also new this year.
-There was nothing in it during my visit, it is that fresh out of the box.
-But its purpose is to support engineering GCSE students by exhibiting prototype products for them to study from a design, technical, scientific, mathematical or any other relevant point of view, for that matter.
+The STEAM Innovation Room is also new, with over 20 computers in flip top desks and some impressive display space intended to support engineering GCSE students by exhibiting prototype products for them to study from a design, technical, scientific, mathematical or any other relevant point of view, for that matter.
 The school already has superb links with big business through its iSTEM+ hub, so I think this is a great opportunity for the children to see what problems industries are trying to solve and see into the future.

 The school buildings are a typical juxtaposition of old (mostly Victorian) and a mish-mash of modern additions spanning the decades.
 I’ve gotta be honest, some ain’t pretty, but then some are beautiful, so just blink at the appropriate moments.

 Leighton Park says it’s ‘selective but not highly selective’ and I definitely didn’t feel that pressure cooker element.
-Yes there’s an entrance exam to ensure pupils will cope with the required academic standards, but the interview carries weight.
-It also boasts a superb learning support via the Individual Learning Centre for students with specific learning difficulties needing up to one hour a week of support.
+Yes, there’s an entrance exam to ensure pupils will cope with the work, but the interview carries weight.
+It also boasts superb learning support via the Individual Learning Centre..

 There are a number of Quaker practices which the school partakes in, including the morning ‘Collect’ where staff and students gather in the hall to have quiet time and reflect, or where a person can have ‘Ministry’ where they stand up and speak without being interrupted.
 It’s a powerful idea, especially for a particularly shy or awkward child – how wonderful to simply have the right to be heard.
 Note to self: embrace Quakerism at home?!

 Students and staff all call each other by their first names and this approachability permeates throughout the whole school, there’s no ‘them and us’ – just a lot of R.E.S.P.E.C.T.
-If a child breaks the rules (nobody’s perfect), it would result in a lot more discussion than at other schools, rather than automatically resorting to heavy-handed punishments.
-A robust PSCHE programme gives students a lot of support to make the right choices, giving them a sense of maturity.
+If a child breaks the rules (nobody’s perfect), the PSCHE programme gives students a lot of support to make the right choices, giving them a sense of maturity.
 Expectations are clear and discipline is robust.
 At first glance, it can almost seem hidden, but it is in fact quietly iron clad.

 They don’t wear a uniform, either.
-There’s a dress code and a school sweater, but the look is smart business attire – conservatively embracing individuality but parents will appreciate the affordability factor.
+Apart from a school sweater, the dress code is smart business attire – conservatively embracing individuality but parents will appreciate the affordability factor.

 There are some lovely quirks within the grounds a lovely orchard with bee hives and a seating area under the trees made up of a circle of logs for outside lessons.
-There’s also about 10 acres of fields and meadows in the immediate vicinity of the school buildings and boarding houses where children can roam free, with a strictly enforced signing in and out system in all the boarding houses.
+There’s also about 10 acres of fields and meadows in the immediate vicinity of the school buildings and boarding houses where children can roam free, with a strictly enforced signing in and out system.
 Let’s not forget the Peace Pole, made from a fallen oak tree, it was commissioned to mark the school’s 125th anniversary.

 The 90 hobbies on offer can get pretty whacky too.
 Alongside traditional activities like sport, music, book club and Duke of Edinburgh, there’s corset making, digital media production, coding, mindfulness and FIFA club.
 An overwhelming list, but never a dull day to be had here.